peol/mqa.js/readme.md

 * [Documentation](http://peol.github.com/mqa.js/mqa.html)

 # Browser support
-This is a rather quick hack and I haven't tested it on all modern browsers, however, every browser that supports `window.matchMedia` and Array Extras should be fine.
-Currently tested on Firefox 19, Safari 6, Chrome 24.
+Every browser that supports `window.matchMedia` and Array Extras should be fine.
+Currently tested on Firefox 19, Safari 6, Chrome 24, IE9 (with [polyfills](https://github.com/paulirish/matchMedia.js/))*, IE10.

-# TODO
-* Test with polyfills and see how much work there is to get IE9 to work

 # License
 Dual license, MIT/GPL.
 Use whatever fits your project.

+_* = When using the polyfill, an initial event is triggered when a media query is matched when loading the document.
+This is not the case with native implementations.